wenbobao/PPiOS-Rename/README.md

 This will filter out any class in namespace *APH* and *MC*.

 ### Ignored symbols
-It may happen that some symbols get obfuscated even though they shouldn’t, e.g. if you use C method and name Objective-C method using the same name.
+It may happen that some symbols get obfuscated even though they shouldn't, e.g. if you use C method and name Objective-C method using the same name.
 It will lead to a linker error (*unresolved external*).
 You have to find what symbol is it and add it to the list of ignored symbols.

 #### Example
 ```